-Dr. Alan G. Beardall was born September 7, 1938 and his untimely death occurred December 1, 1987 in an automobile accident.
-He was one of the original Diplomats in the International College of Applied Kinesiology and was a genius behind the AMIT method.
+Dr. Alan G. Beardall was born on September 7, 1938, and his untimely death occurred on December 1, 1987, in an automobile accident.
+He was one of the original Diplomats in the International College of Applied Kinesiology and was the genius behind the AMIT method.

 “You should never have to treat the same muscle twice,” he would teach.
 “If you found the same problem recurring, you have missed something and need to dig deeper into the body’s systems for the answer as to why your treatment did not hold.” -Dr. Alan Beardall